Steve Lepore

 What I watch with growing unease.

 Small business owners are letting AI write their replies to negative reviews.
 The replies are competent.
-They're warm, they apologize appropriately, they offer to make things right, they thank the reviewer for their feedback.
-They're indistinguishable from a thoughtful human reply.
-They are also, in aggregate, draining the last bit of authentic voice out of local commerce.
+Warm, appropriately apologetic, they offer to make things right.
+Indistinguishable from a thoughtful human reply.
+And in aggregate, they're draining the last bit of authentic voice out of local commerce.

 v.Places